Interislander - Cook Strait Ferries

 Aratere will officially retire on August 18, 2025.

-This means Aratere will officially retire on August 18, 2025.
-The final sailing for Aratere will be the 11:00am departure from Picton on that day.
+Aratere Officially retired on August 18, 2025.
+The final sailing for Aratere was the 11:00am departure from Picton on that day.

-Aratere Aerial LK0313 Shrunk 3840x3840 FocusFillWzI1NjAsMTYwMCwieSIsNDgwXQ FocusFillWzEwMjQsNjQwLGZhbHNlLDBd Interislander Aratere Dolphins dancing at the bow RP272 Interislander Aratere Family on Deck ScaleWidthWzc5NV0
+Interislander Aratere Dolphins dancing at the bow RP272

-Aratere Aerial LK0313 Shrunk 3840x3840 FocusFillWzI1NjAsMTYwMCwieSIsNDgwXQ FocusFillWzEwMjQsNjQwLGZhbHNlLDBd Interislander Aratere Dolphins dancing at the bow RP272 Interislander Aratere Family on Deck ScaleWidthWzc5NV0
+Interislander Aratere Dolphins dancing at the bow RP272

 Why is Aratere retiring?

-The retirement of Aratere is to allow essential port infrastructure work to begin in preparation for the brand new, larger, rail-enabled ferries arriving in 2029.
+The retirement of Aratere was to allow essential port infrastructure work to begin in preparation for the brand new, larger, rail-enabled ferries arriving in 2029.

 Aratere’s ageing wharf in Picton is due to be demolished later this year as part of the new ferry project.
-Aratere’s design means it requires specialised wharf infrastructure including integrated rail tracks, so it cannot use one of Interislander’s other berths.
+Aratere’s design meant it required specialised wharf infrastructure including integrated rail tracks, so it cannot use one of Interislander’s other berths.

 Interislander Executive General Manager Duncan Roy says the ferry’s retirement is a significant milestone in the company’s transition to a modernised fleet.